Why illegal dumping is costing us all and why it is not just a council problem

 It is a decision.

-Rubbish dumped in parks.
-In reserves.
-On beaches.
-Along rural roads.
-Beside charity bins.
-Anywhere that is convenient for the dumper and inconvenient for everyone else.
+Rubbish is dumped in parks, reserves, on beaches, along rural roads, and beside charity bins.
+It goes anywhere that is convenient for the dumper and inconvenient for everyone else.

 It might feel like someone else’s problem.